 We'll avoid getting into the office politics and focus on things we can control, like the revision process itself -- and engage in constructive commenting while the manager addresses the hurt feelings.
 I'm going to personally coach the client on skills she can use to bypass future issues by being a little more transparent in her decision-making and to do more frequent, friendly check-ins with the team on progress and process.
 Our goal is to get everyone back on the same page, so to speak, so we can get this important project finished.

 I know feelings get hurt.
 I know people feel disappointed when they think they're better suited for a job than the person who got it.
-But dragging down the project just to prove that point, has exactly the opposite affect.
-By not playing fair and helping the team, the "injured party" has shot herself in the foot.
+But dragging down the project just to prove that point has exactly the opposite affect.
+The "injured party" has shot herself in the foot.
 That doesn't help anybody.

 How can you avoid a similar situation on your writing team?
 We've got an app (or two) for that.
 Check out our training options.
 If you'd like us to mediate, coordinate or educate your writing team, drop me a line.